 The OnePlus 8 Pro comes with a refresh rate screen of 120Hz with HDR10 resolution QHD+ (3168×1440) and a max brightness of 1300nits.
-Most flagship smartphones, including a few Samsungs and certainly the measly HD screen of iPhone 11, totally blast away in the number game.
-To go with the phone, one can also search for the iPhone 11 latest cases.
+Most flagship smartphones, including Samsung and certainly the measly HD screen of iPhone 11, totally blast away in the number game.

 With the OnePlus 7T Pro, OnePlus introduced some competent machine photography, and with the launch of a flicker sensor for the latest OnePlus 8 Pro, with its quad-camera rig, we’re sure to get some really good images.